Tomographic reconstruction: Introducing formula

 The projection of an object, resulting from the tomographic measurement process at a given angle $\theta$, is made up of a set of line integrals (see Fig. 1).
-A set of many such projections under different angles organized in 2D is called sinogram (see Fig. 3).
-In X-ray CT, the line integral represents the total attenuation of the beam of x-rays as it travels in a straight line through the object.
+A set of many such projections under different angles organized in 2D is called a sinogram (see Fig. 3).
+In X-ray CT, the line integral represents the total attenuation of the beam of X-rays as it travels in a straight line through the object.
 As mentioned above, the resulting image is a 2D (or 3D) model of the attenuation coefficient.
 That is, we wish to find the image $\mu(x,y)$.
 The simplest and easiest way to visualise the method of scanning is the system of parallel projection, as used in the first scanners.
 For this discussion we consider the data to be collected as a series of parallel rays, at position $r$, across a projection at angle $\theta$.
 This is repeated for various angles.
 Attenuation occurs exponentially in tissue:

 where $\mu(x,y)$ is the attenuation coefficient as a function of position.
 Therefore, generally the total attenuation $p$ of a ray at position $r$, on the projection at angle $\theta$, is given by the line integral:

 Using the coordinate system of Figure 1, the value of $r$ onto which the point $(x,y)$ will be projected at angle $\theta$ is given by: